KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-interactions.md

 ## Ruin Guards

 * Some attacks other than fully-charged bow CAs can stun Ruin Guards.
-This includes various skills, Bursts and melee attacks.
+This includes various Skills, Bursts and melee attacks.
 The list can be found [here](../../evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md#melee-can-stun-ruin-guard).
 * Polearm Charged Attacks, with the exception of Xiao, don't register on stunned Ruin Guards because of the "leaping forward" animation that occurs.
   * [Hu Tao vs Ruin Guard](https://youtu.be/5y6GCZar_2g)
   * Tartaglia's melee charged attack also has the same issue, however it's because their charged attack pushes them back, making them unable to reach the hitbox.